The barn loop trail : snowshoe Vallorcine

 Flora

-Larch forests
+Larch forest

 Fauna